Arts & Crafts

 Opacity: This term refers to the transparency of the glaze.

-Antiquing: Applying a certain color and wiping it back to accentuate the surface of the pottery piece.
+Antiquing: Applying a certain colour and wiping it back to accentuate the surface of the pottery piece.

 Cadmium: A heavy metal that is used to produce red glazes and underglazes as well.

-Coats: Applications of color or glaze by brush or sponge.
+Coats: Applications of colour or glaze by brush or sponge.

 Crawling: Glaze that pulls together tightly and beads up until it leaves small bare spots of bisque.